 Here are the 5 secret ways to have exceptionally close relationships…

-2: Love and appreciate the parts of you that you don’t want to reveal to people.
-The more you try to hide any part of you; the less closeness you can have with someone; especially men, as they aren’t always easily able to want to get close to you unless you are visibly feeling your feelings; or showing vulnerability.
+The more you try to hide any part of you; the less closeness you can have with someone; especially men.
+As they aren’t always easily able to want to get close to you unless you are visibly feeling your feelings; or showing vulnerability.